sudoxyz/GymProgressTracker/README.md

 # Workout Progress Tracker

 A web-based application to track workouts, exercises, and body statistics.
-Built with Python, Flask, and SQLite, featuring data visualization with Matplotlib.
+Built with Python, Flask, and SQLite, featuring data visualization with Plotly.

 ## Installation